brimoran/Digital-Ocean-set-up/README.md

 ## 8. Install Pandoc

-Tobe able to do most of my writing in Markdown but easily share in other formats:
+To be able to do most of my writing in Markdown but easily share in other formats:

 `sudo apt-get install pandoc`